jawa-23/GRIT-Challenge/README.md

 ---
 ### 4) Missing Values

-In a few samples, the raw dataset included rating changes but did not include the number of solved problems.
+In a few samples (~ 8% of the training samples), the raw dataset included rating changes but did not include the number of solved problems.
 This results in rare cases where:

 $$
 \text{rating} > \text{oldRating}